-Knowlegde maps such as mind maps and concept maps in western countries over the last decade has shown increasing prevalence of a wide range of household and business sectors.
-As their founders may be considered British psychologist Tony Buzan, who has already developed this theory since 1980 (Buzan, 1980); Novak, J., & Cañas A. (2008).
-These theory define mind maps and concept maps as the quite a simple instruments for problem solving support that is based on graphical representation of concepts and their binding links as spidergram or diagram to be used for training, planning, decision-making and operational cooperation of partners in solving different tasks.
-Most of these tasks can be solved in a piece of paper, but much more effective they can be carried out using personal devices.
-Although mind maps usage is also possible without a PC apps but the prevalence of these options greatly expands.
-For example some application areas are shown in the figure 1 taken from Frey, C. (2010).
+Knowledge maps such as mind maps and concept maps in western countries over the last decade has shown increasing prevalence in wide range of private and business sectors.
+As their founders may be considered British psychologist Tony Buzan, who has already developed this theory since 1980 (Buzan, 1980), Novak, J., & Cañas A. (2008).
+This theory defines mind maps and concept maps as quite simple instruments for problem solving support, based on graphical representation of concepts and their binding links as spidergram or diagram used for training, planning, decision-making and operational cooperation of partners in solving different tasks.
+Most of these tasks can be solved on a piece of paper, but much more effectively, they can be carried out using personal devices.
+Although mind maps usage is also possible without PC applications, the prevalence of these options greatly expands.
+For example, some application areas are shown in the Figure 1 taken from Frey, C. (2010).